cnnrrss/ten-x-coder/frameworks/aws/Kinesis.md

 ### Kinesis Video Streams

+- Creation, processing are managed by Kinesis Video Streams
+- Extraction of data from media sources is supported by _Producer_ libraries.
+- HTTP Live Streaming (HLS) or GetMedia API supports viewing an Amazon Kinesis video stream, either for live playback or to view archived video.

 - Video streams stores incoming media data as **chunks**
 - Each **chunk** consists of:
     - media metadata